 Without a doubt, being a Virtual Assistant IS worth it.
-You already have a lot of the necessary skills, you can work remotely, there’s a lot of VA work to be done, and once you’ve gone through top-notch training you can make a lot of money for working a few hours a day.
+You can work remotely, there’s a lot of VA work to be done, and once you’ve gone through top-notch training you can make a lot of money for working a few hours a day.
 Even if you want to be a Virtual Assistant but don’t have experience, it’s still worth it because it’s easy to get the experience.

 OK, now on to the courses.

 The Virtual Assistant Training Courses

 In no particular order, here are what I think are the top three virtual assistant training courses.
-I selected them on the basis of reasonable price, actionable training material, and the quality of substance.
+I selected them on the basis of reasonable price, actionable training material, and the quality of lessons.

 #1 $10K VA

 Created by Kayla Sloan, a real live virtual assistant in “the business” for several years, $10K VA goes into the exact process she followed to earn up to $10,000 a year doing virtual assistant work.

 What’s cool about $10K VA

 - You’ll learn the EXACT process to earn a high income.

 - 2 packages / levels to choose from.